codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the feline fail the lie detector test?
-Because he be lion.
+Whiteboards ... are remarkable.

 ## Daily Trivia

-In networking, what does OSPF stand for?
+What did the name of the Tor Anonymity Network orignially stand for?
- 1. Order State Part First
+ 1. The Ominous Router
- 2. Order Sense Ping Find
+ 2. The Orange Router
- 3. Open Signal Path Finder
+ 3. The Only Router
- 4. Open Shortest Path First
+ 4. The Onion Router

 <details>
   <summary>Answer</summary>
-  Open Shortest Path First
+  The Onion Router
 </details>